chloeharris1/team-profile-generator/README.md

 If you have any questions about the project, contact me at: chloe.a.harris17@gmail.com <br />
-Check out the rest of my work at:
+Check out my GitHub profile at:
 [chloeharris1](https://github.com/chloeharris1/) <br />